-As envisaged, the buffer bushels have been bored about 0.5 mm, first with a ø 2 mm carbide drill bit, then, as it was a little too narrow, with a small ø 2,2 mm milling bit visible at the bottom of the photo.
-Of course, this would have been simpler with a ø 2,2 mm drill bit.
+As envisaged, the buffer bushels have been bored about 0.5 mm, first with a ø 2 mm carbide drill bit, then, as it was a little too narrow, with a small ø 2.2 mm milling bit visible at the bottom of the photo.
+Of course, this would have been simpler with a ø 2.2 mm drill bit.
 This is done with a hand drill holder.

 I tinker a kind of extractor with two pieces of asymmetrical DIN rail, well known to electrotechnicians.
-It is really a infamous tinkering, not even symmetrical (and for a good reason!), But I do not want to make an impeccable tool for a single use.
+It is really an infamous tinkering, not even symmetrical (and for a good reason!), But I do not want to make an impeccable tool for a single use.
 I imagine there should be mini-extractors for sale that might be suitable.

 At the rear, the initial height measured with a caliper between the top of the chassis and the ball joint is 12.5 mm.
 I should theoretically bring it to 12.5 + 0.8 = 13.3 mm.
 But I save you the many tests: it turns out that it is better to push to 13.5 mm.
 At the front, 0.8 mm will be enough.

-And don’t forget to add about 0.75 mm thick Evergreen wedges under the bosses of the 2-point suspension.
+Let’s not forget to add about 0.75 mm thick Evergreen spacers under the bosses of the 2-point suspension.

 If you want a less ugly and yet inexpensive tool, here is what I propose.
-The part comes from a rectangular steel tube found in a DIY superstore at 8.30 € per meter.
-The screw has its end turned in a truncated cone and possibly hollowed out to better center itself on the ball joint.
+The part comes from a rectangular steel tube found in a DIY superstore at €8.30 per metre.
+The screw has its end turned in a truncated cone and possibly hollowed out to better centre itself on the ball joint.
 One can also more simply use an M5 or M4 screw.

 Deforming the support up to 1 mm was a bit risky, but it went well, and this gives a very correct result, as shown in this photo.
 A very small gap remains between the bellows, but it is now constant.
-I could have made a drawbar a bit shorter (I recall that for the NEM standard, the space between the coupler boxes must be 15 mm, which I have already reduced to 14).
+I could have made a drawbar a bit shorter (I recall that for the NEM standard, the space between the coupling boxes must be 15 mm, which I have already reduced to 14).